 Caregiving After Surgery for Heart Failure

-It is common after heart failure surgery for your loved one to feel sad or blue.
+It's common for someone who's had surgery for heart failure surgery to feel sad.
 These feelings should go away after the first few weeks.
-If they do not, call the doctor.
-Caregivers can assist in relieving the emotional blues by encouraging their loved one to:
+If they don't, call the doctor.

 - Get dressed every day.